 Q: How long until my images are on your website?

 A: For portrait sessions your digital images will be on the website in about 2 weeks.
 I will notify you if I am running behind.

 A: For portrait sessions, I do not charge a travel fee for any location within 25 miles of Hamburg NY.
 If your portrait session is beyond the 25 miles, we will discuss a travel fee to compensate me for the amount of travel time and possible need for lodging.

 Q: What forms of payment do you accept?

-A: I accept cash, check, and I now accept credit card via Square (visa, mastercard, american express, and discover)
+A: I accept cash, check, and credit card via Square (visa, mastercard, american express, and discover)

 Q: Can you describe your photography experience?

 A: I have been interested in photography since I was little, I know that sounds cliche, but I really have!
 My father was into photography when he was younger and even had a dismantled darkroom in our basement.
 Anyway, in college I took a black and white photography course with a former photojournalist.
 We explored the world around us, and I got so many amazing tips from a photographer who had traveled the world with his camera.
 The course also involved darkroom developing and printing.
 It certainly makes me appreciate photoshop and understand photoshop that much more!
 After I received my BA (in history, not photography), I got a job as a photographer at a small digital portrait studio in Buffalo.
 I learned a lot about studio portraiture, from lighting to posing, and I started using photoshop.
 I became a manager of one of their studios and truly enjoyed my time photographing families and babies and seniors, etc. I then got married and went back to school for my MA (again history, not photography).
 I photographed a couple friends weddings and kept thinking about starting my own business.
 My husband and I then moved from Buffalo to Corning and I became the director of a small historical society.
 After the birth of my first child I decided to stay home and start my own business.
 I started small and have been growing ever since and enjoying every minute!